mazin-abdelghany/machine-learning-in-R/README.md

 ## University of California, San Francisco (UCSF)
 ### BIOSTAT 216 - Machine Learning in R

 This is a repository of assignments that I completed during a three-month course on machine learning methods using R. Each assignment is in the `RMarkdown` format.
 All required packages are listed in the `{r setup}` code block.
-Data required for the analyses is given in the .csv format in each folder.
+Each homework is organized by folder and all data required for the analyses is given in the .csv file format in each folder.
+The final `RMarkdown` output of each knit .Rmd file is also uploaded as an .html file in each folder.

 1. **Homework 1:** Regression
 2. **Homework 2:** Classification methods and penalization